H-0744

 Plain Language

-Entities possessing commercially-captured biometric identifiers must provide individuals with a mechanism to revoke consent to storage and transmission at any time.
-Upon receiving a revocation, the entity must immediately destroy the biometric identifier — unless retention is independently required by another law.
-This is an ongoing opt-out right that must be available throughout the data lifecycle, not just at collection.
+Entities must provide a mechanism for individuals to revoke consent to biometric identifier storage and transmission at any time.
+Upon receiving a revocation, the entity must immediately destroy the biometric identifier — unless maintaining it is required by another law.
+This is an ongoing opt-out right, not a one-time election.
+The destruction obligation upon revocation is immediate, with no cure period or grace window.

 Statutory Text